-Many students use studying as a pathway to work in or immigrate to Canada.
+Many students use studying to work in or immigrate to Canada.
 Join over 530,000 international students by ensuring you meet the Canada student visa requirements.

 How Studying in Canada Leads to Immigration

-The CEC falls under the Express Entry system making it easy to apply from anywhere in the world, as the Express Entry is an online system.
-You also won’t need proof of settlement funds which reduces the processing time to three or four months.
+The CEC falls under the Express Entry system making it easy to apply from anywhere in the world, as Express Entry is an online system.
+You also won’t need proof of settlement funds, reducing the processing time to three or four months.

 Find out if you meet the Canada student visa requirements with our online eligibility evaluation, and start your Canadian journey today!